Lanottez/IC_BA_2020_BIA_A3/README.md

 * Find a benchmark for budget gyms in London ???

 ### What other factors? (age, social class, sex)
-* Contribution to revenue Qiam
+* Contribution to revenue Qian
+* Growth rate over years Jiaxuan
+* Behaviour change over years: type of memebership, duration of membership, visiting in peak/off peak (that may be challenging) Jiaqi
 * Churn rate over years Mary
 * Per club break down Mary
-* Growth rate over years Jiaxuan
-* Behaviour change over years: type of memebership, duration of membership, visiting in peak/off peak (that may be challenging) Jiaqi

 * See the visitation pattern in general as a possible predictor for cacellation, as well as description (frequency and peak/off peak)